Ulmas Mirsaidov: Scientific and political activities

-After USSR disintegration Prof. U.M.Mirsaidov focused the whole scientific potential of Chemistry Institute on solution of industry and agricultural problems of sovereign Tajikistan.
+After USSR disintegration Mirsaidov focused the Chemistry Institute on the solution of industry and agricultural problems of Tajikistan.
 He paid specific attention to problems of industrial residues utilization, local raw stock utilization as initial materials as well as ecological problems of chemical and metallurgical industry.
-Particularly, under direct supervision of academician U.M.Mirsaidov, the problem of solid wastes dump's utilization of Tajik Aluminum Plant as raw stock for production of metallic aluminum, synthetic iron, ferrosilicium, etc.
+Particularly, under direct supervision of Mirsaidov, the problem of solid wastes dump's utilization of Tajik Aluminum Plant as raw stock for production of metallic aluminum, synthetic iron, ferrosilicium, etc.

-Fundamental researches results of U.M.Mirsaidov are tested and introduced with positive conclusions in Isphara hydrometallurgy plant (Tajik SSR) and PA "Navoiazot" (Uzbek SSR) and highly evaluated by USSR AS’ Commission (Vestnik of USSR AS, 1980y.,№9), Interagency Commissions (1976, 1981,1986 yy.) with participation of several customers.
+Research results of Mirsaidov were tested and introduced with positive conclusions in Isphara hydrometallurgy plant (Tajik SSR) and PA "Navoiazot" (Uzbek SSR) and highly evaluated by USSR AS’ Commission (Vestnik of USSR AS, 1980y.,№9), Interagency Commissions (1976, 1981,1986 yy.) with participation of several customers.

-During the recent years, U.M.
-Mirsaidov carried out big activities on development of synthesis technology of new substances with specified properties.
-The staff of department headed by U.M.Mirsaidov developed one stage synthesis method of “catalyst” for new techniques needs with expected economic effect 6 million rubles (data from 1990).
+Mirsaidov has been involved in the development of synthesis technology of new substances with specified properties.
+The staff of department headed by Mirsaidov developed one stage synthesis method of “catalyst” for new techniques needs with expected economic effect 6 million rubles (data from 1990).

-Professor U.M.Mirsaidov makes great contributions to scientific and organizational activity of the AS RT and Institute of chemistry AS RT.
-As a president of AS RT he carried out great activities on strengthening of research and development base, establishment and development of basic research subdivisions of AS RT.
+Mirsaidov contributed to scientific and organizational activity at the AS RT and Institute of chemistry AS RT.
+As a president of AS RT he carried out activities on strengthening of research and development base, establishment and development of basic research subdivisions of AS RT.
 He was director-organizer of Institute of water problems, hydropower engineering and ecology AS RT and Nuclear and Radiation Safety Agency of AS RT.

-A number of major events of international scale are conducted under supervision of U.M.
-Mirsaidov.
 The Academy of Sciences has agreements and cooperates with more than 50 research centers.
-With the active participation of U.M.
-Mirsaidov, the Academy of Sciences became a member of the following international organizations:
+With the participation of Mirsaidov, the Academy of Sciences became a member of the following international organizations: